You are here

 Folding banquet tables and chairs are necessary for the registration area.
 Most participants will register in the period 1 hour before the derby starts, so be prepared to handle an anxious crowd.
 How quickly the people register depends on the amount of information obtained at registration.
 We have found six people can register 1,000 participants in about 1 hour; the participants had to provide name, address, age, and answer six questions about their fishing preferences and activities on a registration card when they registered (for additional information, see MSU Extension Publication 2219 Operations and Procedures for a Fishing Derby).

-Locate the registration area where it is easy to find and in the normal path of people entering the fishing area.
+The registration area should be in an easy-to-find location and in the normal path of people entering the fishing area.
 A large banner over the registration tables will help attract people to the area.
 Certainly, this is easy when there is a single entrance to a fishing area, but often there are many.
 Having several registration areas is discouraged because communication breaks down and participants are not oriented to the awards area.
 It may be necessary to post signs at appropriate places to direct people to the central registration area.

 Awards Area